gymrecommender/gymrecommender/README.md

    - Each of the recommended gyms is depicted on the map via a marker.
 Each rating has its own marker colour
    - Both of the ratings are shown to the right of the aforementioned map
 7. Ratings
-   - Each user has an opportunity to leave an overall rating of a gym.
+   - Each logged-in user has an opportunity to leave an overall rating of a gym.
 The discrete rating must be in a [1, 5] range
-   - Each user has an opportunity to rate congestion in the gym.
+   - Each logged-in user has an opportunity to rate congestion in the gym.
 A user will have to choose one of the provided options in each respective field
      - average waiting time for a machine or space (5 options to choose from)
      - how crowded the gym feels (5 options to choose from)
      - time of visit (a time field)
+   - Only logged-in users can leave both congestion and overall ratings
 8. History
    - Each user’s account has a history of requests that he/she/them can rename and browse through at any time
    - If any information regarding any gym in history has been changed, an appropriate visible note will be shown next to the respective gym